About Us

 Reporting Relationship and Authority

 AMAS has full and unrestricted access to all university activities, documents, records, systems, facilities and personnel as necessary to fulfill its objectives.
-Information obtained will be maintained with appropriate confidentiality.
+Information obtained is maintained with appropriate confidentiality.

 Professional Standards and Ethics